-YOUR UTILITY BILL AND WATER RATES IN 2019
+YOUR UTILITY BILL AND WATER RATES IN 2020

-Your utility bill is sent out on a quarterly basis at the end of the billing cycle to the property owner or tenant for the service address, and will be due approximately 20 days after the bill is sent.
+Your utility bill is sent out on a quarterly basis at the end of the billing cycle to the property owner or tenant for the service address, and will be due on the 20th of the following month.
 Please keep in mind when mailing checks, that the day your payment reaches the Water Utility office is the day that it is processed and not the date on the check or the postmark on the envelope.
 Mail is not delivered to the Municipal Center on Saturdays.